 During the George W. Bush Administration, Primorac served five years at the U.S. Department of State as senior advisor in the Office of the Secretary in support of the anti-Al Qaeda in Iraq surge campaign and as deputy director of the U.S. Government’s multi-billion reconstruction effort in Iraq.

 For two years he worked in Kabul, Afghanistan as a Deloitte Consulting senior advisor to the Afghan government on building out its provincial government.

 He founded and led two nonprofit organizations.
 He was President of the Institute for Stabilization & Transition advising governments on post-conflict strategies.
 Earlier, during the Balkan wars, he advised leaders of the emerging republics of former communist Yugoslavia, implementing civil society and democracy programs in war affected areas.

-Primorac has given numerous presentations at transatlantic fora in France, Belgium, Italy, Croatia, Hungary, Ukraine, Greece, Bosnia-Hercegovina, and Niger and has been a frequent speaker at home, including at the National Defense University, U.S. Institute of Peace, University of Chicago, Tufts University, Virginia Military Institute, and American Bar Association.
+Primorac has given numerous presentations at transatlantic fora in France, Belgium, Italy, Croatia, Hungary, Ukraine, Greece, Bosnia-Hercegovina, and Niger, and has been a frequent speaker at home, including at the National Defense University, U.S. Institute of Peace, University of Chicago, Tufts University, Virginia Military Institute, and the American Bar Association.
 He was a Senior Advisor on Iraq at the Atlantic Council.